Scalable and Personalized Oral Assessments Using Voice AI: What Broke: What We Wish We Knew Before Deploying

 \paragraph{Question Stacking}

 The most damaging issue.
 The agent regularly fired off compound questions.
-From an actual examination transcript: \emph{``Tighten it up for me: who is the user, and what decision do they make differently because of your product?
-And what is your North Star metric, plus one counter metric that might get worse if you over-optimize?''} This creates excessive cognitive load in a high-pressure oral context.
-Over half of the student improvement suggestions mentioned this problem.
-We addressed it in two ways.
-First, we strengthened the prompt language.
-This helped but did not eliminate the behavior; prompt-level instructions are necessary but insufficient for constraining LLM behavior in extended conversations.
-Second, we built an ``interference protocol'' into the grading rubric: when the agent stacked questions, and the student answered only some, graders were instructed to assess only what the student actually answered, without penalizing for unanswered parts.
-The grading prompt (included in supplementary materials) documents this protocol in detail.
+From an actual transcript: \emph{``Tighten it up for me: who is the user, and what decision do they make differently because of your product?
+And what is your North Star metric, plus one counter metric that might get worse if you over-optimize?''} A Fall 2025 student summed it up: \emph{``It kept asking 3 to 4 questions at the same time, despite me asking it to slow down multiple times.''} Over half of the student improvement suggestions on the exit survey mentioned this problem.
+Prompt-level instructions helped but did not eliminate the behavior: for constraining LLM behavior in extended conversations, they are necessary but insufficient.
+The failure is not unique to our stack: Socratic Mind's authors observed the same multi-question drift and planned a prompt-level fix~\cite{hung2024socratic}.
+We also built an ``interference protocol'' into the grading rubric, instructing graders to assess only the answered parts when the agent stacked questions and the student answered only some.

-The lesson: \emph{enforce behavioral constraints through system architecture, not just prompting.} A future implementation should use programmatic turn validation (e.g., rejecting responses with multiple question marks) rather than relying on the LLM to police itself.
+The lesson: \emph{enforce behavioral constraints through system architecture, not just prompting.} Spring 2026 added a programmatic turn validator that detects a multi-question turn and asks the model to re-emit a single-question version.
+A stacked turn packs two or more separate questions into a single agent turn; their rate fell from 31\% in Fall 2025 to 11\% in Spring 2026.\footnote{Precisely, 31.2\% of agent question-turns (191 of 612) fell to 10.9\% (122 of 1{,}115).
+The drop also holds exam by exam (the most-stacked exam fell from 85\% to 39\%).} The turns that remained also got simpler: three-or-more-question turns nearly vanished, falling from 2.9\% to 0.3\%; questions spanning two rubric dimensions roughly halved, from 10.6\% to 4.6\%; and the median stacked turn shrank from 52 to 38 words.
+A few three- and four-question turns still surface, so this is a large reduction, not elimination.

 \paragraph{Paraphrasing During Clarification}